 Pet Cushion or Pet Shelter Supplies

-A very effective use of old towels is to turn them into your furry friend’s cushion.
+Very effective use of old towels is to turn them into your furry friend’s cushion.
 This is also a fun and simple project.
-Use a couple of towels and fold them in half and sew them together to make it cushioned and comfortable for your pet.
-Put some fiber in between to make it soft and fluffy.
+Use a couple of towels, fold them in half, and sew them together to make it cushioned and comfortable for your pet.
+Then, put some fiber in between to make it soft and fluffy.

 You can even donate your old towels to a pet shelter near you.
 They use it as pets’ bedding, towels, cleaning rags, toys, and more.
 So keep collecting your old towels in a box and donate them once it is full.